Officer, Strategic and Partner Programs, MIT Solve

-Rachael Drew is Associate Officer for Solve’s Strategic and Partner Programs team.
-She helps facilitate Solve's custom international and domestic programs and events.
-In addition, she leads Solve's year-round internship program, and led the first two years of the MIT Solve Indigenous Communities Fellowship.
+Rachael Drew is Officer for Solve’s Strategic & Partner Programs team, which enables clients to utilize Solve's unique social innovation methodology to launch custom challenges around the world.
+In addition, she led the first two years of the MIT Solve Indigenous Communities Fellowship from 2018-2020, and is a current member of Solve's DEI team.

-Prior to Solve, Rachael completed her MA degree in Global and International Studies at University of California, Santa Barbara as an Orfalea Fellow.
+Prior to Solve, Rachael completed her MA degree summa cum laude in Global & International Studies at University of California, Santa Barbara as an Orfalea Fellow.
 Her academic work focused on postcolonial education, specifically culturally relevant curriculum content and development.
-Rachael holds BA degrees in Political Science and Global Studies from California Lutheran University in Thousand Oaks, California, with a semester abroad at Oxford University.
-Raised in Boise, Idaho, she spent summers growing up in the Sawtooth Mountains of central Idaho before moving to Southern California.
+Rachael holds BA degrees in Political Science and Global Studies from California Lutheran University in Thousand Oaks, California, with a semester at Balliol College, Oxford University.
+Raised in Boise, she spent summers in the Sawtooth Mountains of central Idaho before moving to Southern California.
 Rachael enjoys the outdoors, politics, and all the books.

 Meet a Solver: Reza Yavari, Beyond Care